 Fully Allocated Gold and Silver Bullion Bars

-An AFE Allocated Bullion Custody Account, as opposed to an un-allocated account, is a situation where there is a distinct physical bar (or bars) which can be individually identified by unique serial number(s) backing up every ounce on account.
+An AFE Allocated Custody account, as opposed to an un-allocated account, is a situation where there is a distinct physical bar (or bars) which can be individually identified by unique serial number(s) backing up every ounce on account.
 An Allocated Account holder may take delivery of all, or some of his or her bullion at any time, so long as the amount is equal to one or more “Good Delivery” gold or silver bars.
 AFE bullion account holders are automatically assigned specific bar serial numbers as the ounces owned exceeds the amount necessary to own a full good delivery gold or silver bar.

 Allocated Bullion Account Definition according to the LBMA: